Search Field Guide

 Montana Field Guides

-Large Yellow Underwing - Noctua pronuba
+Large Yellow Underwing Moth - Noctua pronuba

 Other Names: European Yellow Underwing Moth